killercoda/scenarios-helm/history-rollback/step3/text.md

-Use `helm history` on the helm release installed in the `default` namespace for fetching the list of the previous versions.
+Use `helm rollback` on the helm release `webserver` for reverting to the healthy revision number 2.
+Check the history of the release again.